Theon767/cvchanllenge/README.md

 # cvchanllenge
-This is a prostory for CV chanllenge.
+This is a Repository for CV chanllenge.